instadw/instadwell-blog/_posts/2025-12-08-top-10-co-living-spaces-in-koramangala-and-sg-palya-living-guide-2026.md

 ---

-## Ladies PG in Koramangala | Girls PG by Block: 4th, 5th and 8th Block
+## Ladies PG in Koramangala, Girls PG by Block: 4th, 5th and 8th Block

-Ladies PG in Koramangala is one of the most searched accommodation categories in Bengaluru.
+Ladies PG in Koramangala, also searched as girls PG in Koramangala, is one of the most searched accommodation categories in Bengaluru.
 PG in Koramangala for ladies varies significantly by block on safety, curfew flexibility, and proximity to Christ University.

+Students looking for a ladies PG near Koramangala will usually find the widest range of options in Koramangala itself and neighboring SG Palya.

 ### Ladies PG in Koramangala 4th Block